ARPA-GO/shipcurve/README.md

   Recommend installing anaconda and other necessary libraries.
 ### Installing
 1. python
-  User wants to use python, should use editing programs such as jupyter notebook or pycharm.
+  User who wants to use python, should use editing programs such as jupyter notebook or pycharm.
 2. .exe file
   User wants to use an exe file in the form of a program, can download it from the url below. https://drive.google.com/open?id=1QNXKc0-pwct7xsZWkVGubp9pcGPgKCwM